-Remind volunteers that children should be able to play in a park without encountering untidy or unsanitary conditions.
-But also explain that this event is a symbol of the neighborhood's determination to maintain high standards.
+Remind volunteers that all types of users should be able to enjoy the benefits of cleaning up your neighborhood park.
+But also explain that this event is a symbol of the neighborhood's determination to maintain high standards in every way.

 As people leave, thank them profusely for their efforts.
+If your organization has any nice give-away items, this would be the time to give volunteers a token gift.
 If you plan for future events that include cleaning up your neighborhood park, mention it at this time.
-Encourage them to talk to others about the park and to talk with children about the importance of cleaning up the neighborhood park.
+Try to build a mailing list of people who are especially interested in this activity; email works best in most communities.
+Encourage them to talk to others about the park and to talk with children about the importance of cleaning up the neighborhood park on a regular basis.

 Return borrowed equipment, clean up after the clean-up crew, and if any town or city employees are present, be sure to thank them again.
-They may have sacrificed a bit for your event as well.
-Make sure that all solid waste is placed where you told to put it.
+They may have sacrificed a bit for your event as well, sometimes working on a Saturday when they wouldn't ordinarily.
+Make sure that all solid waste is placed where you were told to put it.

 I like the picnic lunch finale for cleaning up your neighborhood park, but certainly you can dispense with that if you can't afford it, if there is no place for hand-washing in advance, if you sense that people can't spare the time, or if your work crew is likely to be tired and cranky at the end of the clean-up.